 The data collected by these 'third party' tools usually needs to be rationalized in different ways, and mapped into the data fields within the FlexNet Manager Suite database.
 The interfaces that allow this mapping are called adapters.
 Several adapters are provided by default with the system, or are available for download from the Flexera Software Product & Licensing Center.
 You can also build custom adapters for inventory using the Inventory Adapter Studio, or for business data using the Business Adapter Studio, supplied with the product.
-(These tools are documented in the online help.)
+(These tools are documented in the FlexNet Manager Suite System Reference PDF, available through the title page of the online help.)